wso2-extensions/identity-hash-provider-bcrypt/README.md

 # Bcrypt Hashing

-Bcrypt is recognized as a password hashing function that is designed to protect sensitive data through generating strong, non-reversible hashes. non-reversible hashes.
+Bcrypt is recognized as a password hashing function that is designed to protect sensitive data through generating strong, non-reversible hashes.
 Salting and an adjustable cost factor are utilized to resist brute-force and pre-computed attacks.
 This makes it an ideal choice for securely storing credentials in user stores.

 > [!NOTE]
 > * Currently, Bcrypt supports only JDBC user stores of WSO2 Identity Server.
-> * It should be noted that in WSO2 Identity Server version 7.1.0,the Bcrypt hashing algorithm is supported specifically at update levels 24 and above.
+> * It should be noted that in WSO2 Identity Server version 7.1.0, this connector is supported specifically at update levels 24 and above.

 ## Configure Bcrypt hashing